 Example: “The dynamics of a design and illustration team are always interesting.
 Each of the team members brings their own artistic perspective to the project.
 While this is usually a good thing, it can sometimes cause conflict between the team members who each have an opinion about how the project should be completed.
 If a dispute does arise, I usually get the team together in a meeting where we discuss the objective of the project, solicit each member’s input, and try to reach a consensus.
 If this doesn’t work, I request that either the manager or the customer arbitrate the dispute to help us resolve our differences.”

 Question: What do you do to ensure your illustration is produced correctly in the medium it was designed for?

-Question: What is the first thing you do when starting a new project, and how do you know when the job is completed?
+Question: What is the first thing you do when starting a new project, and how do you know when the job is complete?

 Explanation: This is another operational question.
-Key among the operational questions seek to understand how you go about doing the job for which you are interviewing.
-S this operational question should be direct and concise.
+The operational questions seek to understand how you go about doing the job for which you are interviewing.
+The answer to this operational question should be direct and concise.
 You should always anticipate follow-up questions when providing answers to these types of inquiries.

 Additional Illustrator Interview Questions

 What’s been your most challenging project to date?